-Ernest Cline recently wrote a novel called “Ready Player One.”
+Second Life, now embraced by IBM and other companies as a business tool, was partly the motivation in Ernest Cline’s recent novel called “Ready Player One.”
 Among many other things, the world within this novel is slowly falling apart due to the nation’s obsession with the virtual world known as OASIS.
 Rather than go to work, go on dates or really exist at all in the physical world, the characters prefer leading their avatars through this extensive virtual world, thereby allowing the world to fall into decay.
 Virtual worlds, where people interact and essentially live their lives, are part of people’s everyday lives right now.

 Second Life is a virtual reality world founded by Philip Rosedale.
 Cline’s story has come to life, but there are some key differences in the real-life application of this virtual world.
 What makes Second Life more like an actual second life is the fact that businesses can choose to create avatars for their employees and conduct formal, professional business within the Second Life universe.
 Rather than lead to the destruction Cline predicted, Second Life is helping businesses.